Muhiddin02/React-quiz-example/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is back side is working with json-server, Before running the app please run json-server
 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

+## For running json-server mock server
+### `json-server --watch db.json --port 8000`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.